leifoolsen/jersey2-guicepersist-example/readme.md

 stateless JAX-RS container.

 ## Set up Guice persist with integration tests

-TODO: Add more text to each section
+The first step is to create an entity model and a repository to store and retreive the entities.

 ### Domain
-A super simple domain for this example.
+We'll use a simple POJO for this example.

 ```java
 @XmlRootElement